nikhilthakur97/FlutterProfileDisplay/README.md

 ## 5. Hints / Tips

-Refer to the "Layout" section and the "Building Layouts" tutorial for insights into using various layout widgets.

 To include images, place them in the assets/images directory of the project and ensure they are committed using Git.
 Displaying them involves constructing Image widgets with appropriate paths:

 See the Adding assets and images page for details.